 Tell me if I’m wrong, but in the Nollywood work, I see some comedy.

 A lot of people have missed that element of it.
 It was my Tarantino.
 I wish more people would see that.
 But you know what is happening also, there's a lot of reaction to that work.
 There were particularly strong reactions.
 One of the Nigerian authors who worked with me on Nollywood had threats made against him for collaborating with me.
 He was called a race traitor!
-It’s quiet scary when academics start dictating to artists that they should be politically correct or follow certain rules of behavior, which means we have to start making dishonest work, which means it becomes didactic and propagandist in nature.
+It’s quiet scary when academics start dictating to artists that they should be politically correct or follow certain rules of behaviour, which means we have to start making dishonest work, which means it becomes didactic and propagandist in nature.
 I find that very troublesome.
 Very problematic.
 It's taken me a long time to figure out why it affected me so deeply.
 It really upset me.
 It was never my intention in any way.

 How is the reaction, if you were to show the image to a Nigerian as opposed to a European or American?